Mazid-Zomader/CSE110-JAVA/README.md

-# Learning Java :coffee:
+# CSE110

-Hello there!
-This repository is dedicated to tracking my progress in my Java learning journey.

-## About the Repository

-**Name:** Learning Java

-**Language:** Java
+## Java Basics

-**Institution:** This is a self-learning effort.
+## Brac University - Spring 2024

+Welcome to the GitHub repository for the **Java Basics** course, **CSE110**, at **Brac University** for the **Spring 2024** semester.

+This course is taught in **Java** by our esteemed instructors:
+- Theory: **_**
+- Laboratory: **_** & **_**
+## ℹ️ Source
-**Source:** The learning materials are primarily from YouTube, an online course from Apna College and more.
+The learning materials are primarily from YouTube(Thanks to Mr. Md.
+Tawhid Anwar & Mr. Md.
+Saiful Islam), random websites, an online course from Apna College and more.

-## Encouragement

-I strongly encourage **collaboration** in this repository.
-Learning is a continuous process and it becomes more enriching and fun when we do it together.
-If you have any suggestions, ideas, or improvements, feel free to contribute.
-Let's help each other grow in our Java journey.
-Remember, every contribution, no matter how small, is valuable and appreciated!

-## Contact Information
+## 📝 Message from the Author

+Dear students,

+I would like to take a moment to emphasize the importance of academic integrity in this course.
+It is crucial that the work you submit is your own.
+While it's perfectly fine to seek help and learn from others, **plagiarism**—the act of copying someone else's work and presenting it as your own—is strictly prohibited.

+Remember, the goal of this course is not just to get a good grade, but to learn and grow as a programmer.
+Every assignment is an opportunity for you to improve your skills.
+When you plagiarize, you're only cheating yourself out of this learning experience.

+So, I kindly request all of you to respect the hard work of others and always give credit where it's due.
+Let's make this a fair and enriching journey for everyone.

+Thank you for your understanding and cooperation.

-If you have any inquiries, please feel free to reach out via email.
-I'm always open to discussions, suggestions, and collaborations.
+For any inquiries, please feel free to reach out via email.

 contact.mazidzomader@gmail.com

-## Message from the Author

-This repository is more than just a collection of code—it's a testament to my journey in learning Java.
-Each commit represents a step forward, and I'm excited to see where this path leads.
-I hope this repository can serve as a motivation for others on their own learning journeys.

-**Happy coding!**
+Best regards,

+**Abdullah Al Mazid Zomader**

+***Thank you***